 Host Protection & Host Guarantee vs. Insurance for your Airbnb

 It’s important to note that Airbnb does offer host protection and host guarantee plans per guest booking.
-These plans can cover up to $1 million in general liability claims and property damage to your home.

 However, Airbnb specifically states that these plans DO NOT take the place of insurance.
 In fact, there are tons of conditions and exclusions that must be fulfilled for Airbnb before a host can be compensated using the guarantee.
-One of the conditions even suggests that the host would have to file a claim with their own insurance first before the guarantee would apply.

 At any rate, it’s usually better all around to talk to your insurance agent first so you can get the coverage you need and not depend solely on the host guarantee.